MatthijsGawehn/COCOS/README.md

 5. Click on the download link to download the dataset as a zip file.
 The relevant data file is “NSWOEH_20170529_NarrabeenNorthenBeaches_STAX_2017_0529_Narrabeen_Post_ECL_No4_Hydro_Depths.xyz”

-copy the data in the "data" folder in "COCOS_main"
+copy all data in the 'data' folder in 'COCOS_main'

 If you want to try your own data:
 - go to Data.py